swcarpentry/shell-novice/_episodes/05-loop.md

 Since the `cp` command does not normally produce any output, it's hard to check that the loop is doing the correct thing.
 By prefixing the command with `echo` it is possible to see each command as it _would_ be executed.
-The following diagram shows what happens when the modified script is executed, and demonstrates how the judicious use of `echo` is a good debugging technique.
+The following diagram shows what happens when the modified loop is executed, and demonstrates how the judicious use of `echo` is a good debugging technique.

 ![For Loop in Action](../fig/shell_script_for_loop_flow_chart.svg)